 What this method adds

 Alex’s recipes raise the ppm (expressed as CaCo3) of your brewing water by 10ppm for every 1ml of concentrate added.
 Thus allowing for both easier intuitive mixing, and the ability to easily check your numbers with a TDS meter.
 Want 40ppm calcium hardness and 20ppm alkalinity?
 Just add 4ml and 2ml of your calcium and alkalinity concentrates respectively, then check that it reads 60ppm.
+Checking after each addition (confirming your 4ml raises the ppm to 40 and the 2ml increases it to 60) also lets you verify your concentrates are as they should be.

 There are concentrates for both 1L of brewing water and 1gal of brewing water, depending on your preference.
 With a little math, you can tweak them to other sizes too.
+Whether you want to weigh out your water, or dump the concentrates right in a gallon straight off the shelf you can.

 What You’ll Need